A New Approach to Laplacian Solvers and Flow Problems: Introduction

-Despite their successes, the convergence analysis of message-passing algorithms remains limited.
-The canonical message-passing algorithm in optimization takes the name of ``min-sum," as it consecutively involves minimizations and summations of real-valued functions, also called ``messages."
-For quadratic optimization problems and, more generally, convex optimization problems, the min-sum algorithm has been shown to converge to the problem solution for any graph topology under the assumption that the objective function is scaled diagonal dominant \citep{MVR10}.
-This condition is restrictive.
-In particular, it does not apply to quadratic objective functions in Laplacians matrices, hence to the voltage problem, and it does not apply to constrained optimization problems, hence to the flow problem.
-While some work has been done to study the behavior of min-sum in constrained optimization, this only seems to apply to linear objective functions.
+Despite its successes, the convergence analysis of the Min-Sum algorithm remains limited.
+For quadratic optimization problems and, more generally, convex optimization problems, the Min-Sum algorithm has been shown to converge to the problem solution for \emph{any} graph topology under the assumption that the objective function is walk-summable \citep{MJW06}, or, equivalently, scaled diagonal dominant \citep{MVR10}.
+These conditions allow the use of contraction arguments to establish exponential convergence rates.
+These conditions do not apply to quadratic objective functions in Laplacian matrices, hence to the voltage problem, and they do not apply to constrained optimization problems, hence to the flow problem.
+At the same time, on the one hand quadratic approximations of the Min-Sum algorithm leading to the Approximate Message Passing (AMP) algorithm are becoming increasingly popular in high-dimensional statistics and machine learning \citep{Donoho18914,montanari_2012, OptAMP18}.
+The AMP algorithm is typically analysed from an asymptotical point of view and this analysis is \emph{not} based on contraction arguments.
+The recent success of the AMP algorithm prompts for improving the understanding of the convergence and correctness of the Min-Sum algorithm directly applied to quadratic models, where previously-considered contraction-based assumptions do not hold.
+On the other hand, while some work has been done to study the behavior of Min-Sum in constrained settings, this work seems to have focused on linear objective functions and a general theory is missing.
 See \cite{GSW12} and references therein.